Ejjaffe/unzipper/README.md

 ## Description

-Unzips *all* zip files in the directory you run it from.
+Unzips *all* zip files in the file directory you run it from.
 It just works right out of the box, no frills or complicated stuff.

 **Beware:** When it unzips, it will overwrite existing directories with the same names as the zip files. **You can avoid disaster by renaming your zip files with unique names.**